clonesec/clone-guard-security-scanning/readme.txt

 == Screenshots ==

+1. Review the overall security posture of your website
+2. When your site is secure add a website seal so your client's have access to your security report
-1. Create Scans to identify your websites weaknesses
+3. Create Scans to identify your websites' weaknesses
-2. Review the Reports that contain all the information on the identified vulnerabilities
+4. Review the Reports that contain all the information on the identified vulnerabilities
+5. Manage all your scan components from this page
-3. Use the Settings page to setup access between the plugin and the security scanning portal
+6. Use the Settings page to setup access between the plugin and the security scanning portal

 == Changelog ==

+= 2.1.0 =
+* Added overview page
+* Implemented scan profiles for vulnerability management
+* Implemented scan profiles for pentesting
+* Added portal URL customization for partner portals

+= 2.0.0 =
+* Added vulnerability scanning module
+* Added penetration testing module
+* Implemented tabs functionality
+* Implement bulk actions functionality on Options page

 = 1.8.0 =
 * Added Options page